 How do you handle situations you’re unsure about?

 Well, I think, “what do I need to gain confidence?”
 So I find myself asking, “what would have to be true for X, Y, or Z to happen, and how sure am I about those things?”
 And it’s a lot more about gaining confidence using data, as well as gaining confidence with things on a longer time horizon.
-The biggest difference from when I was an IC, is that when I made a decision, I could figure out in very short order if it were good or if it were bad.
+The biggest difference from when I was an IC, is that when I made a decision, I could figure out in very short order if it was good or if it was bad.
 It could be a day, or a week.
 It usually wasn’t too far beyond that to figure out I made the right call or I didn’t.

 Now if I find out in six months, I’m doing great for some of the decisions that I have to make on a regular basis.
 And some of them, it takes years to figure out if that was the right call at that time or not.
 You’re always making the best decision you can with the information you have.
 But you just don’t have that same feedback cycle to know and learn and improve at the same speed.
 So you have to take a more cautious approach about it and try and get more information upfront.
 In those cases, the impact of it being wrong is so different than saying, “I pushed a code deploy, it didn’t work.
 I’ll push another one.
 Cool.”